Oral Cancer Screenings

 Why We Perform Oral Cancer Screenings

-At Langtree Dental Associates, we offer oral cancer screenings mainly to give our patients peace of mind.
+At Parkway Dentistry at Langtree, we offer oral cancer screenings mainly to give our patients peace of mind.
 It is important to note that screening is not a diagnostic procedure, but rather a precautionary examination.
 The goal is to ensure there are no cancerous or precancerous abnormalities.

 In most cases, an oral cancer screening is performed as a part of your routine exam.
 However, we may recommend more frequent screenings if you are at a higher risk for the disease.
 Risk factors for oral cancers include: